Seraphim-Solutions/bettercinema/README.md

 - [x] Fixed crashing when a file was private / password protected

 - [x] Fixed VLC not opening on windows

+## Have any suggestions?
+Open issue or contact me on Discord Danni#1965